 - Pauses help avoid filler words and voiced sounds

-- With pauses, you can emphasise a point
+- With pauses, you can emphasize a point

 There are things that you may not be able to express using mere words.
 Sometimes, making a pause instead of saying something out loud is much more effective than words.
 In addition, it also gives you an opportunity to engage the audience who, thinking about it, will understand what you left unsaid anyway.